ONLYOFFICE/onlyoffice-humhub/README.md

-# HumHub ONLYOFFICE integration plugin
+# ONLYOFFICE module for HumHub

 This plugin enables users to edit office documents from [HumHub](https://www.humhub.com/) using ONLYOFFICE Docs packaged as Document Server - [Community or Enterprise Edition](#onlyoffice-docs-editions).